jbms/sphinx-immaterial/docs/index.rst

 <https://squidfunk.github.io/mkdocs-material/>`__ theme are incoroprated directly
 with mostly minor modifications.

+Independent of the upstream mkdocs-material theme, this theme integrates with and significantly extends Sphinx's API documentation functionality.

 This theme is a fork of the `sphinx-material
 <https://github.com/bashtage/sphinx-material>`__ theme, which proved the concept
 of a Sphinx theme based on an earlier version of the `mkdocs-material